Assault Causing Bodily Harm Canada

-Assault Causing Bodily Harm is a more serious charge than simple Criminal Assault and comes with a much higher potential sentence.
-If you are facing a charge of Assault Causing Bodily Harm, DUVADIE Law can assist you in mounting a strong defence and/or obtaining a reduced sentence.
+Assault Causing Bodily Harm is a more serious charge than a simple Criminal Assault.
+If a person is convicted of committing an Assault Causing Bodily Harm, a potential repercussion (i.e. criminal sentence) can be much higher than a conviction for an simple Assault charge.
+If you are facing a charge of an Assault Causing Bodily Harm, you should seek help of a Criminal Assault Lawyer (i.e. Criminal Defence Lawyer).
+DUVADIE Law can assist you in YOUR defence by mounting a strong case and/or obtaining a reduced sentence for you.

 What is Assault Causing Bodily Harm?

-A charge of Assault Causing Bodily Harm (s.
-267 of the Criminal Code) may be laid when a Criminal Assault (an application of force to another person without his/her consent) results in bodily harm.
-Bodily harm is defined in the Criminal Code as “any hurt or injury to a person that interferes with the health or comfort of the person and that is more than merely transient or trifling in nature.”
+Bodily harm is defined in the Section 2 of the Criminal Code of Canada as “any hurt or injury to a person that interferes with the health or comfort of the person and that is more than merely transient or trifling in nature.”

-What is the Possible Sentence for Assault Causing Bodily Harm?
+What is Penalty for Assault Causing Bodily Harm?

-How Can DUVADIE Law Defend against a Charge of Assault Causing Bodily Harm?
+How can DUVADIE Law defend me against a charge of Assault Causing Bodily Harm?